torvalds/linux/Documentation/admin-guide/mm/concepts.rst

 data is put into the `page cache` to avoid expensive disk access on the subsequent reads.
 Similarly, when one writes to a file, the data is placed in the page cache and eventually gets into the backing storage device.
-The written pages are marked as `dirty` and when Linux decides to reuse them for other purposes, it makes sure to synchronize the file contents on the device with the updated data.
+The written pages are marked as `dirty` and when GNU/Linux decides to reuse them for other purposes, it makes sure to synchronize the file contents on the device with the updated data.